Today was unusually tiring, and I didn’t hike very far, despite spending most of the day hiking.

 Later, I passed three southbounders, one of whom was collecting short videos from northbounders for his daughter’s birthday, since he couldn’t be there while hiking the trail.
 They also warned about a grizzly bear about ten miles north; he said he got charged from behind by a mother bear with two big cubs.
 More bears on the trail charging at hikers was, of course, the last thing I wanted to be worrying about.

-Shortly after I got to the cabin and started to set up, a Forest Service trail crew, several volunteers and a ranger, with horses and a dog, that had been working in the area, arrived at the cabin to cook dinner, having already spread their tents in a wide area around the meadow.
+Shortly after I got to the cabin and started to set up, a Forest Service trail crew that had been working in the area —several volunteers and a ranger, with horses and a dog — arrived at the cabin to cook dinner, having already spread their tents in a wide area around the meadow.

 We had a good chat over dinner.
 Their dog was entertaining to watch; it spent much of the evening chasing chipmunks up trees, and then waiting for them to come back down.